huynhtran1509/WTAData/README.md

 // Set flag for deleting the store on a model mis-match [configuration setShouldDeleteStoreFileOnModelMismatch:YES];

-// Set flag for deleting the store sql integrity errors [configuration setShouldDeleteStoreFileOnIntegrityErrors:YES];
+// Set flag for deleting the store on sql integrity errors [configuration setShouldDeleteStoreFileOnIntegrityErrors:YES];

 // Set flag for using an in-memory store